 In Wisconsin, no permit is required for the keeping of venomous snakes.
 However, you should check with municipal law to see if they are banned where you live.
 Janesville, for example, restricts ownership of both venomous and constricting snakes.

 Wyoming Statutes Title 23.
 Game and Fish § 23-1-101 defines any wild animal not native to Wyoming as exotic.

 Exotic animals are not prohibited under § 23-1-103., meaning that you don’t need a permit to own exotic snakes.
 As always, check with local laws before purchasing or catching a venomous snake.

 How to Get a License for a Venomous Snake

-Now, just because you can legally obtain a license for a venomous snake, that doesn’t mean that it’s at all easy to do so.
-Take Tennessee for example, where the regulations on who can and who can’t get a license are strict.
+Just because you can legally obtain a license for a venomous snake, that doesn’t mean that it’s at all easy to do so.
+Tennessee, for example, has regulations on who can get a license.
 It’s similar in many states across the country, which means that your application is likely to be rejected.

 All you can do is tick every box that they need you to, and prove that you’re a suitable owner.
 That involves proving that you have a strong enough enclosure, one which has a lock so that they can’t get out, and that you know how to handle them.

 Federal laws don’t necessarily relate to ownership, but they control how you take, transport and keep them.